NeiAozora/NeiAozora/README.md

-### Hi there 👋

-- Hello I'm DegenarateZan, you can call me zan
+- I'm DegenarateZan, you can call me zan
 I'm a Software Engineer
 - my main language is c/c++
 - but i do web programming aka Full Stack for a living